 Premera’s medical plans do not cover all health care expenses and include limitations and exclusions.
 Please refer to your benefit booklet to determine which services are covered and to what extent.
 The following is a partial list of services and supplies that are generally not covered.
 However, your plan may contain exceptions to this list based on state mandates, essential health benefits, or the plan design purchased.

-While you are not required to select a primary care physician, these practitioners can assist you to maintain and monitor your health and access the services of specialty care physicians.
+Depending upon your plan, you may be required to select a primary care provider.
+Sign into your online account and refer to your member benefit booklet for details about your specific plan.
+Even if your plan does not require selection of a primary care provider, these practitioners can assist you to maintain and monitor your health and access the services of specialty care providers.

 We design our provider networks carefully.
 You can learn more about how we do so in the Network Design Criteria for Practitioners.